couchbase/kafka-connect-couchbase/HOWTO-RELEASE.md

 1. Edit `pom.xml` and remove the `-SNAPSHOT` suffix from the version string.
 2. Edit `examples/custom-extensions/pom.xml` and update the `kafka-connect-couchbase.version` property.
 3. Edit `README.md` and bump the version numbers if applicable.
+4. Edit `docs/antora.yml` and bump the version number if application.
+5. Verify `compatibility.adoc` is up-to-date.
+6. Verify the connector metadata `pom.xml` is up-to-date, particularly the `<requirements>` section.
-4. Commit these changes, with message "Prepare x.y.z release" (where x.y.z is the version you're releasing).
+7. Commit these changes, with message "Prepare x.y.z release" (where x.y.z is the version you're releasing).